Federal Financial Conflict of Interest (FCOI)

 This short (7 minutes) video by Ethics Unwrapped explains what financial conflicts of interest in research are, why it’s important to disclose and manage them, and how the process is part of the ethical conduct of research.

-Principal Investigators with federal funding must review the requirements for compliance with LMU’s FCOI policy and disclose any significant financial conflicts of interests to the Office for Research and Sponsored Projects (ORSP) prior to proposal submission and annually by filling out this form
+PIs and co-PIs with federal awards or applying for federal funding must do two things.
+1) Review the requirements for compliance with LMU’s FCOI policy and 2) disclose any significant financial conflicts of interests to the Office for Research and Sponsored Projects (ORSP) prior to proposal submission, at the time of award if anything has changed, and annually for the life of the award by filling out this form.
+ORSP will be happy to answer any questions you might have.